Plum R170 Review

 The most potential dramatic issue with stack height comes when the user has wide boots, narrow skis, and steep, firm terrain.
 In these specific conditions, lower stack height makes it more likely that you will "boot out", or bump your boot into the snow surface, dislodging edge grip.
 Binding delta (heel higher than toe) helps some skiers adjust their stance in otherwise soft and upright lightweight touring boots.
 The fact is, our test team is made up mainly of skiers with good, adaptable technique could hardly notice the differences in stack height and binding delta.
 Nonetheless, some will really notice this and need to consider it in their binding choices.

 The Plum R170 has, objectively, poor downhill ski performance.
 However, we'd argue that something like 90% of a touring binding's downhill job is to simply hold your heel and toe in place while you wiggle your butt.
 This Plum does this just fine.
 For emergencies and really serious skiing, we further distinguish bindings by examining the remaining 10%.
 In some ways, we ("we" being the entire ski equipment community) exaggerate the importance and impact of things like release value, binding geometry, and elasticity.
 When we examine carefully and academically, it is clear that something with certified release and sophisticated boot retention has much better downhill performance than the minimalist Plum.
-However, when you look at the gnarliest of backcountry skiing, you see a remarkable amount of this race style equipment.
+However, when you look at the gnarliest of backcountry skiing, you see a remarkable amount of this race-style equipment.
 In application, these Plum bindings do all that most need them to do, and they do it well.
-Everything that can be skied has been done on race bindings.

 Ease of Use